Nothing can prepare you for the news that your child has autism.

 This is my experience.

-This is the way that my son’s autism diagnosis changed me.
+This is the way my life changed because of my son’s Autism diagnosis

 1. My eyes have opened up to the world and people around me